 To ensure that the phase transition completes, one has to check that the physical volume of the false vacuum, $V_{\rm{false}} \propto a(t)^3 \bar{F}(t)$, decreases~\cite{Turner:1992tz,Ellis:2018mja}, $\td V_{\rm{false}}/\td t < 0$, which is commonly done at the percolation time $t_p$.
 For all the parameter space we considered, this coincides with the simple criterion $R_p H_p < 1$.

-We illustrate the accuracy of the second order expansion of the action in Fig.~\ref{fig:DecayExpansion} in the range of relevant temperatures between the nucleation and percolation for a point with $v=3 \times 10^7$GeV and $g=0.33$.
-This point was chosen as it predicts $R_p H_p \approx 1$.
-For such examples near the percolation limit, the expansion of the action is the most problematic as it needs to reproduce the rate in a large time range.
-However, we see that expansion to the second order is still a very good approximation.
-Indeed we find that, for all the parameter space we consider, the expansion up to the second order is a very good approximation and, while we mostly use the full unexpanded action, all further results change negligibly when using the expansion instead.
+We illustrate the accuracy of the second order expansion of the action in Fig.~\ref{fig:DecayExpansion} in the range of relevant temperatures between the nucleation and percolation for a point with $v=3 \times 10^7$GeV and $g=0.33$ that predicts $R_p H_p \approx 1$.
+In such case near the percolation limit the expansion of the action is the most problematic as it needs to reproduce the rate in a large time range.
+However, even there we find that, for all the parameter space we consider, the expansion up to the second order is a valid approximation and, while we mostly use the full unexpanded action, all further results change negligibly when using the expansion instead.
 We checked that the relevant parameters change by at most a few percent when switching from the full decay rate to its second-order expansion.

 In Fig.~\ref{fig:ExpansionParameterSpace} we show the values of the first and second order coefficients $\beta$ normalized to the Hubble rate (purple) and $\gamma$ normalized to $\beta$ (orange).
 The latter plateaus quickly for weaker transitions and the value of $\gamma/\beta = 0.1$ is not reached anywhere in the parameter space of interest.
 The gray area is excluded by the lack of percolation which coincides with the criterion $R_p H_p > 1$ and the red region by the BBN constraint $T_{\rm reh} > 5$\,MeV~\cite{Allahverdi:2020uax}.\footnote{We assume the energy released by the transition instantaneously reheats the SM thermal bath.
 In more realistic models, hiding from collider experiments typically induces additional constraints for example if the transition occurs in a dark sector~\cite{Elor:2023xbz}.} As seen from Fig.~\ref{fig:fpbh}, taking the second order term into account in the computation of the PBH abundance and the abundance of secondary GWs is important for the values of $\gamma$ found in this model.
 The blue and green curves in Fig.~\ref{fig:ExpansionParameterSpace} indicate the PBH abundance and mass.
 The black dot corresponds to the benchmark case shown in black in Figs.~\ref{fig:Pkdelta} and~\ref{fig:OmegaGW}.